Walidadebayo/react-video-audio-player/package/README.md

 This project uses the following libraries:

-- [WaveSurfer](https://wavesurfer.xyz/) for the audio visualization
+- [WaveSurfer](https://wavesurfer.xyz/) for the audio visualisation
 - [Lucide React](https://lucide.dev/) for the svg icons
 - [Remix Icon](https://remixicon.com/) for the svg icons
 - [Tailwind CSS](https://tailwindcss.com/) for the styling